UnathemaStudios/unathemastudios.github.io/_posts/2017-06-22-bitrate-on-playstore.markdown

 categories: main
 ---

-Our first app  is finily on Playstore!
+Our first app  is finally on Playstore!
-Wiith development descriptions so far, but official commercial use app is on the way!
+With development descriptions so far, but official commercial use app is on the way!

 You can check it [here][bit-pl-link], and [e-mail][email-link] us for some feedback ;)